-As of the date of this prospectus, we have a research and collaboration agreement with Sorbonne University, CNRS and INSERM dated March 2, 2020, relating to AMD for which research is currently ongoing.
+As of the date of this prospectus, we have a research and collaboration agreement with Sorbonne University, CNRS and INSERM "(supervisory entities of the Institut de la Vision)" dated March 2, 2020, relating to AMD for which research is currently ongoing.
 Our research and collaboration agreement with Sorbonne University and CNRS dated July 1, 2016, as amended on March 22, 2017, which previously governed co-ownership of patent family S6, expired when a co-ownership agreement relating to patent family S6 was entered into on October 9, 2019.